Solices/DALI-Submission-Sol-S/README.md

 - This will install ~50 packages used for TensorFlow Object Detection.
 - Any other libraries that may be missed can be installed using the !pip install {library} command.

+  ### I have tested this on a New Computer:
+ - If you have any questions, feel free to email me!

 # Main Idea
 In order for these scientists to rapidly count the number of barnacles within these images, fine-tuning a pre-trained model could suffice to estimate the number of barnacles across many of these platforms.